 Attorneys are starting to see USCIS question adjustment of status applicants regarding marijuana use.
 If the applicant admits use of the drug, USCIS then takes a sworn statement.
 Once that happens, the applicant could be permanently ineligible for permanent residence, as "having committed a crime involving moral turpitude for which he/she has not been convicted," as an "abuser or addict," or "having committed a crime involving a controlled substance."
 For more information on this, please consult an attorney.

 If you decide to bring tobacco to the U.S. you must make sure that you meet the minimum age required by state law to purchase tobacco at your Port of Entry.
 The age will vary from state to state, so it is important that you check.
-Also, there is a limitation on how many cigarettes (200) and cigars (100) you can bring to the U.S. For loose/pipe tobacco there are limitations and individuals should check with each Port of Entry to find out the limitations.
+Also, there is a limitation on how many cigarettes (200) and cigars (100) you can bring to the United States.
+For loose/pipe tobacco there are additional limitations, and individuals should check with each Port of Entry to find out what those specific limitations are.

 Americans use the term police as a generic name for law enforcement officers.
 Police officers may work for different parts of the federal, state, and city government.
 Rice University has its own police department and police officers.
 You will see them on campus in police uniforms, and they are here to help the Rice community, while enforcing the law.